OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_tests.md

 The test level is the top level.
 The test can then contain several parts, which in turn contain different sections.
 If a test contains only one part, this part can still contain several sections.

 **Sections** are used to structure your test.
 Often, for example, introductory questions are asked first and a "General" section is created.
 Your test can consist of any number of sections.
 It is possible to nest several sections among each other.

-If you want to add a new section or another part, select "Section" or "Test Part" in the drop-down menu "Add Elements" → at the top.
+If you want to add a new section or another part, select `"Section" or "Test Part" in the drop-down menu "Add Elements"` → at the top in the dropdown menu.
 You can then assign specific questions to the section.

 In the following, the setting options on the three levels are explained: